 Orlistat, sold in Australia as Xenical, is a drug that's promoted as a treatment for those who are overweight and obese.
 It works in your stomach and intestine by preventing your body from absorbing as much as 30% of the fat you eat, and as a result it can help you lose weight.
-But Xenical isn't the magic-bullet solution to obesity, and we've got concerns about its over-the-counter availability at pharmacies.
+But Xenical isn't the magic-bullet solution to obesity, and we have concerns about its over-the-counter availability at pharmacies.

 How does Xenical work?

 Xenical helps you lose weight when used in conjunction with a reduced-fat diet and exercise program.
-Xenical is taken when you're eating fatty food, so you will usually take a capsule with each of the three main meals a day (unless you know the meal you're eating contains no fat).
+Xenical is taken when you're eating fatty food, so you'll usually take a capsule with each of the three main meals a day (unless you know the meal you're eating contains no fat).
 You must limit the fat that you eat in a day to less than 12g in each meal, and no more than 40g per day.
 A really fatty meal can result in some unpleasant side effects.

 A clinical trial has found that participants who took Xenical three times a day lost an average of 4.8kg in the first month, increasing up to 7.2kg at 3 months.
 After a year, the average loss was 10% of original body weight.
 A longer term study over four years showed a weight loss of 5.8kg in the Xenical group versus 3kg in a placebo group, with about one in four patients losing 10% or more body weight.

 Because you don't absorb all the fat you eat when taking Xenical, the most common side effects are gastro-intestinal problems, including:

-- oily bowel movements,
+- oily bowel movements

-- frequent bowel motions and flatulence,
+- frequent bowel motions and flatulence

 - abdominal pain.